2014 Pilger tornado family: Forward speed analysis

+Structural integrity research

 A year later, civil engineering professors at the University of Nebraska–Lincoln conducted an analysis of the damage caused by the Pilger tornado.
 Their research focused on how structural defects can make infrastructure more susceptible to the intense wind speeds of high-end tornadoes.
 In their findings; several infrastructures, including the Wisner-Pilger Middle School, Midwest Bank, and Minnick Funeral Home, had unreinforced masonry, which are vulnerable to tornadic winds, with one of the surveyors, Richard Wood, commenting, “Though it’s very common here in the Midwest, unreinforced masonry does not hold up well to the lateral forces of a tornado.
 The masonry units are able to move independently and are very susceptible to collapse under lateral loads.”
 The town's grain bin suffered anchor and rivet failures that led to them being swept off their foundation, with one striking the southeast corner of the middle school.

+Videographic observations

 In 2022, researchers Lanny Dean, David Moran, and Randy Hicks published a study based on a scientific field campaign.
 This study involved capturing video observations of the main Pilger tornado before it struck the village.
 The footage revealed detailed insights into the tornado’s core wind field and uncovered previously undocumented phenomena, including the presence of multiple sub-vortices.
 As many as nine sub-vortices were observed, indicating a multi-vortex tornado.
 These sub-vortices were seen appearing and disappearing within seconds or milliseconds.

-Possible EF5 intensity

-On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the main Pilger twin tornado was an "EF5 candidate."
-The paper opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.